Seattle's Child

 The Seattle/King County Clinic will offer free dental, vision and medical care at Seattle Center April 27-30 for those in need.
 Photo courtesy Seattle Center.

-Get free dental, vision, medical care at Seattle Center April 24-27
+Get free dental, vision, medical care at Seattle Center April 23–26

-Volunteers of all types needed to serve 3,000 people, including children, in four days
+Call for Volunteers: All types needed to serve 3,000 people, including children, in four days

-The Seattle/King County Clinic returns for the tenth year to Seattle Center on April 24-27, offering free medical, dental, and vision services to anyone who struggles to get the healthcare they need.Ā
+The Seattle/King County Clinic returns to Seattle Center on April 23-26, offering free medical, dental, and vision services to anyone who struggles to get the healthcare they need.
+It is the 11th year of the state’s largest free clinic for uninsured and underinsured residents.

-Serving 3,000 adults and childrenĀ
+Serving 3,000 adults and children

-Seattle Center and Seattle Center Foundation organize the clinic, bringing together healthcare organizations, Public Health Reserve Corps members, Ā Public Health—Seattle and King County staff, and volunteers from civic agencies, nonprofits, and private businesses to transform Seattle Center facilities into a healthcare operation.
+Seattle Center and Seattle Center Foundation organize the clinic, bringing together healthcare organizations, Public Health Reserve Corps members, Public Health—Seattle and King County staff, and volunteers from civic agencies, nonprofits, and private businesses to transform Seattle Center facilities into a healthcare operation.
 All licensed healthcare professionals and general support volunteers donate their time and expertise.
 The goal?
-To serve 3,000 people — including children in need of care — during the four days.
-Over the last decade, the annual clinic has served 33,000 patients, saving them $26 million in out-of-pocket medical expenses.
+To serve upwards of 3,000 people — including children in need of care — during the four days.
+Over the last decade, the annual clinic has served 33,000 patients, saving them $30 million in out-of-pocket medical expenses.

 Who is the clinic for?